Briefing 5P conference 2018, London

 Claire McNamara, director of knowledge management, HFW

-Stuart Peggie, global business manager, Eversheds Sutherland
+Stuart Peggie, international business manager, Eversheds Sutherland

 Clare Quinn-Waters, senior client development manager, Baker McKenzie

 Alex Smith, innovation manager, Reed Smith